Conversation-Bot/conversation_bot/README.md

 # Conversational-Bot
 I'm working on a conversational bot that will be able to give you an answer to anything you say to it or ask it.
 I'll need bruteforcing and much more.
 I'm new to JS, but I'm a master python coder, so if anyone knows how to port JS to Py please let me know.
 I will also release only polished versions until the final version is all polished.
+(Except in the dev branch)

 # Info
 I am making this project as a personal challenge.
 I have been learning Javascript for over 5 months now, so I decided to make this big project.
 To discuss this, ask a question without anyone else seeing it, or if you want to use this in your website, please contact me at irishempire77@gmail.com.